ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 As mentioned above, you can pass in the following fields to customize Watson Assistant either via optional global object `IBM_EBA_CONFIG` or during the call to `IBM_EBA.setup`, viz.

-* `access_token` –– JWT access token, check Settings tab in Lab for more details
+* `access_token` –– JWT access token, check Settings tab in Lab for more details.
-* `agent_name` –– replaces Watson as the name to whatever is supplied
+* `agent_name` –– replaces Watson as the name to whatever is supplied.
 * `agent_voice` –– tunes Watson Assistant's voice.
 Check [the list of voices](./Voices.md) supported by Watson Assistant.
 * `user_first_name`, `user_last_name`, `user_full_name` –– makes Watson Assistant aware about current user so it will use personalization in answers.
-* `disable_button` –– disables button control when set to true, enables button control when set to false
+* `disable_button` –– disables button control when set to true, enables button control when set to false.
-* `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false
+* `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false.
+* `loading_delay` –– delays EBA iframe loading by given number of miliseconds, it helps to avoid showing browser spinning wheel while iframe is loading is background.

 In order to create a new session you will need to supply a JWT signed `access_token`.
 An `access_token` should be generated based on the `iss`, `sub`, and `private key` provided within our Lab Settings, where we have outlined the required integration steps.
 For an example on generating this `access_token` programatically, please reference our [headless integration](./Headless.md)